adafruit/Adafruit_CircuitPython_RFM/README.rst

 `circup <https://github.com/adafruit/circup>`_.

-.. todo:: Describe the Adafruit product this library works with.
-For PCBs, you can also add the image from the assets folder in the PCB's GitHub repo.

-`Purchase one from the Adafruit shop <http://www.adafruit.com/products/>`_

 Installing from PyPI
 =====================
 .. note:: This library is not available on PyPI yet.
 Install documentation is included